VictoryMa8/alkibiades/README.md

-# alkibiades
+# Alkibiades

-Learning Django, Django Prometheus, and Tailwind.
+Learning Django and Django Prometheus.
+Maybe some HTMX as well.